statbiophys/SONIA/README.md

 ## Command line console scripts and Examples

-There are two command line console scripts (the scripts can still be called as executables if OLGA is not installed):
+There are three command line console scripts (the scripts can still be called as executables if SONIA is not installed):
 1. sonia-evaluate
   * evaluates Ppost, Pgen or selection factors of sequences according to a generative V(D)J model and selection model.
 2. sonia-generate